-Mediation keeps you in the driver’s seat and allows you to come up with a tailor-made solution that considers all members of the family – and, hopefully, will be the best possible solution under the circumstances.
-Unlike a judge, who might make decisions for the parties, the mediator acts as a neutral guide.
-Your mediator will help you communicate your respective needs and concerns and assist you in reaching an agreement, but will not make decisions or provide legal advice to either you or your spouse.
+Mediation keeps you in the driver’s seat.
+It also allows you to come up with a tailor-made solution that considers all members of the family.
+The goal is to find the best possible solution under the circumstances.
+Unlike a judge, who might decide for the parties, the mediator acts as a neutral guide.
+Your mediator will help you communicate your individual needs and concerns and assist you in reaching an agreement.
+That said, your mediator will not make decisions or provide legal advice to you or your spouse.

-Although mediators are frequently attorneys, in the mediator role they are a neutral third party and cannot give individual legal advice or comment on the fairness of the agreement.
-This is why you should still hire an experienced mediation-friendly divorce attorney to provide you with independent legal advice.
-This independent attorney is called “review counsel” or “consulting counsel.”
+Although mediators are frequently attorneys, in the mediator role, they are a neutral third party.
+That means that a mediator cannot give individual legal advice or comment on the agreement’s fairness.
+Therefore, you should still hire an experienced mediation-friendly divorce attorney to provide independent legal advice.
+We call this independent attorney “review counsel” or “consulting counsel.”

-The purpose of having independent review counsel is not to start conflict but to be an advocate focused on your best interests, needs, and concerns, a key component that will help ensure a fair and equitable outcome.
+The purpose of having independent review counsel is not to start a conflict.
+However, having an advocate focused on your best interests, needs, and concerns is important.
+This is a crucial component to help ensure a fair and equitable outcome.

 What Does Review Counsel Do?

-- Provides guidance at all stages of the divorce mediation process, as needed and requested.
+- Guide all stages of the divorce mediation process, as needed and requested.

-- Explains how the mediation process works, what topics to discuss, and shares basic information on the law and subjects, such as alimony, property division, custody, or child support prior to mediation beginning.
+- Share essential information on the law and subjects, such as alimony, property division, custody, or child support.

-- Provides background support throughout the mediation process.
-Although they don’t typically attend mediation sessions with you, review counsel can help you prepare for your upcoming mediation sessions, which often involves answering questions you preferred not to ask at a mediation session, and exploring different settlement options.
+- Provide background support throughout the mediation process.
+Although they don’t typically attend mediation sessions with you, review counsel can help you prepare for your upcoming mediation sessions.
+This often involves answering questions you prefer not to ask at a mediation session and exploring different settlement options.

-- Assesses your situation and explains the law as it pertains to you in order to help you make informed decisions.
+- Assess your situation and explains the law as it pertains to you to help you make informed decisions.